SOFTS-NY cocoa slips from recent 45-year peak, coffee also lower

-LONDON, Nov 22 (Reuters) - New York cocoa futures were lower on Wednesday, slipping back from the prior session's 45-year high, while coffee and sugar prices also fell.
+LONDON, Nov 22 (Reuters) - New York cocoa futures fell on Wednesday, slipping back from the prior session's 45-year high, while coffee and sugar prices were also lower.

 COCOA